If Beauty Motivates Us, Do Unsightly People Discourage Us?

 I won’t go so far as to say that’s complete nonsense, instead, I’d like to expand the interpretation of that phrase.
 Mind you, these are all just opinions.
 I could be wrong.

 I believe everyone on earth is capable of possessing beauty.
 That’s right.
 Everyone, regardless of your genetics and even birth defects.
 Everyone is indeed beautiful.
 I’ve seen it.
 I see glimpses of it.
 I see potential of it.
-But even jewels pulled from the earth need some work to show off their full potential.
+But even jewels pulled from the earth need work to show off their full potential.
 If you pluck a diamond from the ground, it’s blemished, its dirty.
 It needs to be cleaned and molded to possess that beauty we think of when it comes to diamonds.

 You Can’t Judge a Book By It’s Cover…